 The Source Of The Water Damage

-Most home insurance policies will not cover the source of the water damage – for example, a faulty hot water tank – but it will cover the costs to replace the damage caused by the hot water tank.
+Most policies will not cover the source of the problem – for example, a faulty hot water tank – but it will cover the costs to replace the damage caused by the tank.

-Overland flood damage and resulting basement flooding is not covered by standard home insurance policies.
-You will need to purchase additional overland flood insurance coverage.
+This can result in basement flooding is not covered by standard policies.
+You will need to purchase additional overland flood insurance.

-Home water damage restoration is best left to the professionals.
-When you notice water damage, the first thing you should do is notify your home insurance provider.
-Do not do anything until you are instructed by your insurance company.
-In most cases, they will send someone out to your home to assess the damage and determine the best course of action.
+When you notice damage from water, the first thing you should do is notify your insurer.
+Do not do anything until you are instructed to do so.
+In most cases, they will send a professional to assess the scene and determine the best course of action.

-The water damage insurance claim process is similar to filing a claim for other house insurance claim issues.
-Call your insurance provider right away if you have water damage.
-They will ask you to describe the reasons for the water damage, and depending on the severity of the water damage and situation, they will provide you with instructions for how to move forward.
+The process for filing is similar to other home insurance claims.
+Call your provider right away to let them know what happened.
+They will ask you to describe the reasons for the damage, and depending on the severity of it and the situation, they will provide you with instructions for moving forward.

-Every home insurance policy is slightly different.
 With each policy, there will be certain conditions, restrictions and exclusions.
-Your specific insurance contract determines your exact coverages.
-Read it carefully and thoroughly for a complete description of coverage and exclusions, and consult with a home insurance broker.
+Your specific contract determines your limits.
+Read it carefully and thoroughly for a complete description of what is covered and exclusions.

 As a homeowner, you have two important responsibilities.
-First, you have to regularly maintain your largest financial investment.
-Your other important responsibility is to ensure that you are adequately covered with home insurance.
-Be sure that you understand your existing home insurance policy.
-Regularly review it to confirm that you have proper coverage to meet your financial and housing needs.
+First, you have to maintain your largest financial investment regularly.
+Your other important responsibility is to ensure that you are adequately covered for any event.
+Regularly review it to confirm that you have a proper plan to meet your financial and housing needs by speaking with us.